 Below, we'll talk about how to create custom scrollbars for your website using rules for WebKit browsers, namely Google Chrome and Microsoft Edge.

-How to Style Scrollbars with CSS
+Styling Scrollbars with CSS

-Styling scrollbars can be accomplished by using a set of pseudo-elements.
+This can be accomplished by using a set of pseudo-elements.
 There are many combinations of pseudo-elements, selectors, and properties you can define to customize them any way you want.

 The best part is it's extremely easy once you get the hang of all the different parts that make up a scrollbar, and you won't have to create any additional HTML code containing scrollbar elements for these CSS rules to work since they're actually part of the browser window, not the web page.